-It is my great pleasure to offer this note of welcome on behalf of the faculty, staff and students of St. Mary's University, one of the most dynamic and exciting universities in the west of Canada.
-St. Mary's University is a remarkable institution, open to all, and anchored in a proud, 2000-year-old Catholic intellectual tradition that celebrates academic freedom and inquiry, diversity of programs and approaches, and breadth and depth of understanding and knowledge.
+It is with particular pleasure, therefore, that I convey this welcome on behalf of the faculty, staff and students of St. Mary's University.
+St. Mary's is a university open to all and anchored in a 2000-year-old Catholic intellectual tradition that celebrates academic freedom and inquiry, diversity of programs and approaches, and breadth and depth of understanding and knowledge.
 We are committed to academic excellence and to student success.
-We believe that our welcoming atmosphere, our focus on academic quality and our outstanding commitment to social justice are the reasons that we are growing so dynamically-in fact, by over 42% in the last three years alone.
+We believe that our welcoming atmosphere, our focus on academic excellence and our outstanding commitment to social justice are the reasons that we are growing so dynamically.